fabri-g/school-software/README.md

 - **Room Management:** Create and view rooms, including detailed views of rooms.
 Edit and delete rooms created.
 - **Student Management:** Add students to the system, specifying their room, age, gender, and additional information.
 Edit and delete created students.
-- **Sibling Tracking** Identify and list siblings enrolled in the school.
+- **Sibling Tracking:** Identify and list siblings enrolled in the school.
 - **Authentication:** Add, edit and delete with access control through user authentication.

 ## Technologies Used